DucManhPhan/DucManhPhan.github.io/_posts/2019-03-20-Quick-Union.md

 - Find: Determine which subset a particular elements is in.
 This can be used for determining if two elements are in the same subset.
 - Union: Join two subsets into a single subset.

 And Quick Union is one of the implementations of Union-Find algorithm.
+And it's an algorithm for solving the dynamic connectivity problem, also called **lazy approach**.

 Some implementations of Union-Find algorithm:
 - Quick Find